Racial Justice in Urban Planning:

 REGISTER FOR THIS

-ZOOM WEBINAR: REGISTER
+ZOOM WEBINAR: REGISTRATION CLOSED

 Communities across the nation increasingly recognize racial inequities imbedded in their policies, places, and mindsets.
 In Winston-Salem/Forsyth County, the local history of slavery and its enduring legacy are directly related to the profound racial injustices inflicted on people of African descent, and disparities persist in housing, health, education, transportation, environment, food systems, policing and incarceration.